 - Expect questions even with typical results.

-- Make them feel as part of the team.
+- Make sure the conversation is aimed at relationship-building.
+Help parents feel they are part of the child’s team.

 Best Practices in Action